 In Nigeria, twenty ministers in the country's new civilian government have been sworn in by President Alhaji Shagari.

-In Nigeria, twenty ministers in the country's new civilian government have been sworn in by President Alhaji Shagari.
+Background: In Nigeria, twenty ministers in the country's new civilian government have been sworn in by President Alhaji Shagari.
 The government has been in power since October the first, when thirteen years of military rule came to an end.

 SYNOPSIS: The swearing-in ceremony took place in State House, Lagos, on Wednesday (24 October).